linaro-swg/optee_android_manifest/README.md

 ## 2. Prerequisites

-* Should already be able to build aosp.
+* Should already be able to build AOSP.
 Distro should have necessary packages installed, and the repo tool should be installed.
 Note that AOSP needs to be built with Java.
 Also make sure that the `mtools` package is installed, which is needed to make the hikey